ergochat/ergo/docs/MANUAL.md

 - Talk to us in the `#ergo` channel on irc.ergo.chat or irc.libera.chat.

+## Why can't I connect?

+If your client or bot is failing to connect to Ergo, here are some things to check:

+1. If your server has a firewall, does it allow traffic to the relevant IRC port?
+Try `nc -v yourdomain.name 6697` from the client machine to test connectivity to the server's default TLS port.
+1. Is your client trying to connect in plaintext to Ergo's TLS port, or vice versa?
+If your client is configured to use TLS, ensure that it is also configured to connect to Ergo's TLS port (6697 by default).
+If your client is configured to use plaintext, ensure that it is also configured to connect to the plaintext port (by default, 6667 and only via a loopback IP address such as `127.0.0.1`).
+1. Look for error messages on the client side (you may need to enable your client's "raw log").
+1. If all else fails, try turning on debug logging on the server side.
+Find the `logging` section of your Ergo config and change the default `level: info` to `level: debug`.
+Then rehash or restart Ergo.

 ## Why can't I oper?

 If you try to oper unsuccessfully, Ergo will disconnect you from the network.
 If you're unable to oper, here are some things to double-check: